TREEcg/extract-cbd-shape/README.md

  * __Node Links:__ A nodelink contains a reference to another Shape Template, as well as a path.
 All quads, after a potential HTTP request, matching this path MUST be added to the Member set.
 The targets MUST be processed again using the shape template extraction algorithm on that
  * __atLeastOneLists__: Each atLeastOneList is an array of at least one shape with one or more required paths and atLeastOneLists that must be set.
 If none of the shapes match, it will trigger an HTTP request.
 Only the quads from paths matching valid shapes are included in the Member.

-Note: Certain quads are going to be matched by the algorithm multiple times.
-Each quad will of course be part of the member only once.
+Note: RDF has set semantics, so while certain quads are going to be matched by the algorithm multiple times, each quad will of course be part of the member only once.

 This results in this algorithm:
  1. If it is open, a client MUST extract all quads, after a potential HTTP request to the focus node, with subject the focus node, and recursively include its blank nodes (see also [CBD](https://www.w3.org/submissions/CBD/))